 On July 6, 2021, Connecticut enacted Public Act 21-119 to create a safe harbor for cybersecurity savvy companies.

-With this new law, Connecticut becomes the third state in the US (in addition to Ohio and Utah) to offer businesses legal protection if they adopt an industry recognized cybersecurity framework.
+With this new law, Connecticut becomes the third state in the US (in addition to Ohio and Utah) to offer businesses legal protection if they adopt an industry-recognized cybersecurity framework.

-Not-for-profit as well as for-profit businesses are impacted by Connecticut's law.
-It was signed on July 6, 2021 by Connecticut Governor Ned Lamont and goes into effect on October 1, 2021.
+Not-for-profit, as well as for-profit businesses, are impacted by Connecticut's law.
+It was signed on July 6, 2021, by Connecticut Governor Ned Lamont and goes into effect on October 1, 2021.

 Prevent Lawsuits to Your Business with a Written Cybersecurity Program

-With the passing of this law, if a lawsuit is brought against a company for failure to implement reasonable cybersecurity controls resulting in a data breach, punitive damages will not be awarded if the company created, maintained, and complied with a written cybersecurity program.
+With the passing of this law, if a lawsuit is brought against a company for failure to implement reasonable cybersecurity controls resulting in a data breach, punitive damages will not be awarded if the company created, maintained, and complies with a written cybersecurity program.

 Qualified Cybersecurity Frameworks

 Connecticut's cybersecurity law does not require a business to conform to a specific cybersecurity framework.